headwinds/northwind-frostpunk/README.md

 As I already wrestled the postgres setup, the code provided in the tutorial worked right away.
 Now, I wanted to import my own function into my main project so I could log a pithy quote.
 I reviewed the [go mod](https://go.dev/doc/tutorial/create-module) tutorial and converted my original hello.go script into a function that I could import.

-## Day 2 Survive the night!
+-- Sept 21/2022 --

+Day 1 took me about 4 hours in 2 sessions

-As I accomplished the first 3 steps in my plan yesterday, I needed a couple more hours to put the finishing touches on this guided tutorial.
+As I accomplished the first 3 steps in my plan, I think I'll needed a couple more hours to put the finishing touches on this guided tutorial.
+I still need to:

 4. explore the database and learn about CTEs
 5. play with the data & time inspired by [Frostpunk](https://en.wikipedia.org/wiki/

+Anyways, I'm happy with this progress

 [as the hours pass...](https://www.youtube.com/watch?v=RQBDSciMe8c)

+## Day 2 Survive the night!

+coming soon